Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,527.1933333333334,534.1002333333333.md

 ### Transcript

-> can we paint vehicles yes eventually the real question is can we paint lizard logger that's the real question no one's asking it
+> can we paint vehicles yes eventually the real question is can we paint lizard logger that's the real question no one's asking it where did the idea of satisfactory come